 In addition to the personal effects concession, each passenger is entitled to the Visitor Concessionary Entry of other items that a visitor normally carries.
-This includes items such as a laptop computer, cameras, binoculars and an iPod.
+This includes items such as a laptop computer, cameras and an iPod.
 These goods must be for personal use, and the goods will be taken with the passenger when he/she leaves the country.

-RPSC Employees: RPSC will not provide personal property insurance.
+ASC Employees: ASC will not provide personal property insurance.

-Grantees: Grantees should have insurance for project equipment as determined by the PI.
-The costs of insurance should be included in the budget request.
+Grantees and Technical Events: Grantees and Technical Event personnel should have insurance for project equipment as determined by the PI.
+The cost of insurance should be included in the budget request.